rehooks/awesome-react-hooks/README.md

 - [`react-hanger`](https://github.com/kitze/react-hanger) A small collection of utility hooks
 - [`the-platform`](https://github.com/palmerhq/the-platform) Browser API's turned into React Hooks and Suspense-friendly React elements for common situations.
 - [`react-firebase-hooks`](https://github.com/csfrequency/react-firebase-hooks) A collection of hooks for use with [Firebase](https://firebase.google.com).
+- [`react-intersection-visible-hook`](https://github.com/AvraamMavridis/react-intersection-visible-hook) React hook to track the visibility of a functional component